mariusurbelis/websites/mariusurbelis/content/cv.md

 ## Bio

-Currently a 4-th year Applied Computing student at the University of Dundee.
+Currently a graduate Software Engineer working at NCR Corporation.

 ## IT Experience